meysam-madani/Gogs-Scripts/README.md

 I will update this repo frequently.

- - *(gogs-list.sql) A simple SQL query which lists all open issues with repository names and labels.
+ - `gogs-list.sql` is a simple SQL query which lists all open issues with repository names and labels.
- - *(gogs.css) A draft of css file for RTL view and Using a Nice Persian Font (IRANSans).
+ - `gogs.css` is a draft of css file for RTL view and Using a Nice Persian Font (IRANSans).
 		Dont forget tp replace this font (By a free one) or buy the liscence.
+Replace this file in `public/css` folder